honleungdydx/Project/README.md

 Project
 =======

+In brief, I hope to find out the fastest algorithm to solve the famous Fermat-Torricelli problem with weights.
+I have three methods in hand.
+This project is to investigate them.

-Please download and read the file Statement.pdf, or
+For details, please download and read the file Statement.pdf, or

 read it (no need download) at